DavidWells/serverless-workshop/lessons-code-complete/core-concepts/6-using-addition-resources/README.md

 There are two things we need to do to add addition resources.

-1. Define the resources needed in the `serverless.yml` `resouces` block
+1. Define the resources needed in the `serverless.yml` `resources` block
-2. Add any additional permissions the functions in the service will need to interact with those resources.
+2. Add any additional IAM permissions the functions will need to interact with those resources.

 This lesson will cover adding additional resources to your serverless service.
 We will walk through adding a dynamoDB table to your service.